Master Franchise Advice

-Master franchises are franchise opportunities that have a proven system in another country, but have not entered the UK as yet.
-You as the master franchisee will be bringing the system into the UK and must evaluate the benefits against the risks carefully.
+Master franchises are franchise opportunities that are proven and successful in another country, but have not entered the UK as yet.
+You as the master franchisee would be bringing the system into the UK and so must evaluate the benefits against the risks carefully.

 When you buy a master franchise with a view to sub-franchising you are effectively stepping into the role of the franchisor in the target territory.
 You will be running two separate businesses, i.e. the core business and the master franchise business, and these will need separate skills and disciplines, so normally separate companies are established.

 Should you invest in a master franchise opportunity?

 Before investing in a master franchise, like any business opportunity or investment, you need to be certain that becoming a master franchisee is right for you.

 You need to be sure what type of franchise best suits your investment limitations, experience and goals.
 For example, if you want to operate just one outlet, a master franchise is not for you.

 You will need to establish if the local market is ready for the product or service.
 In other words, you need to ensure that there are enough people around who want to purchase it and, most importantly, can actually afford it.

 You need to be careful and patient.
 Wait for the right deal with the right company.
 Walk away from any deal where full information is not provided or the foreign franchisor applies pressure on you to sign the master franchise agreement.

 Terminate negotiations with any foreign franchisor who is not prepared to enter into a joint commitment to develop the local market.